odinuv/web/articles/html/index.md

 (together with [styles](/walkthrough/css/)) by an interpreter built in the web browser.
-Then it is **rendered** by the browser [rendering engine](/articles/html/#rendering-engines) on the users' screen.
+Then it is **rendered** by the browser [rendering engine](/articles/html/#rendering-engines) on the user's screen.
 During rendering, the browser figures out where each part of the document should be displayed, how big it should be and how it should look and then draws some lines and points on the screen.

 ## HTML Language Structure
-HTML language consists of the following parts:
+The HTML language consists of the following parts:

 - [**elements**](https://www.w3.org/TR/html5/dom.html#elements)
 - [**attributes**](http://www.w3.org/TR/html5/index.html#attributes-1)